 - Share via hotspot with your partner or family instead of buying multiple lines, if your plan allows it.

-With these habits, a mid-range plan will easily last a week's vacation.
-And if you go over, topping up the eSIM is immediate and won't leave you stranded in the middle of your trip.
+With these habits, a mid-range plan is more than enough for a week's vacation.
+And if you go over, recharging the eSIM is immediate and won't leave you stranded in the middle of your trip.

 What internet is useful for on the island

 Having data in Martinique isn't just about looking at your phone: it's what allows you to make the most of the island without friction.
-With a connection from the first minute, you can book a catamaran excursion to Diamant, check ferry schedules, or hail a taxi when the bus isn't convenient, all on the go.
+With connectivity from the very first minute, you can book a catamaran excursion to Diamant, check ferry schedules, or hail a taxi when the bus isn't convenient, all on the go.

 - Navigating with your rental car along the coastal road to Saint-Pierre and the volcanic north.

-- Translating Creole menus and talking to locals even if your French is weak.
+- Translating Creole menus and speaking with locals even if your French is rusty.

-- Checking the weather and tides before going down to a cove or snorkeling.
+- Checking the weather and tides before heading to a cove or snorkeling.

 - Sharing live location with your family while exploring remote areas.

-On an island where public transport is limited and many beaches are far away, always being connected saves you time and worries.
-That's why it's worth arriving with your eSIM already active instead of improvising and searching for Wi-Fi.
+On an island where public transport is limited and many beaches are far away, being constantly connected saves you time and trouble.
+That's why it's worth arriving with your eSIM already active instead of improvising and looking for Wi-Fi.

 Frequently asked questions